ReDI-School/nrw-html-and-css/lesson8/index.md

 # Exercise Description

 Exercises should be done along with the content of the lecture.
-After completing the Tasks, you should have content similar to `checkpoint8`.
-Checkpoint 8 adds the following things on top of Checkpoint 7:
+Your website should include...

 - Applying font on the page
 - Text aligning the content of the footer